JohnEdChristensen/diver/README.md

 ## Features
 - [x] Render static images to a canvas element
 - [x] live reloading development server
-- [ ] Render animated canvas/webgl
+- [x] Render animated canvas/webgl
 - [ ] pythonic drawing api (with beginner/user friendly documentation/examples)
-- [ ] Write code in browser
+- [x] Write code in browser
-- [ ] in browser LSP features like inline docs, autocomplete, linting, type checking
+- [-] in browser LSP features like inline docs, autocomplete, linting, type checking
+- [ ] Human friendly documentation (with live running/editable examples of course)
 - [ ] Share feature.
 Generate link to custom sketches
 - [ ] Embeding mode, for embedding in blog posts, etc.
+- [ ]? collaborative editing/ 1 way live sharing
+    - Only planning to do this if it doesn't require hosting a server.
+Currently looking into yjs + codemirror

 ## Usage
-- [ ] Add details on usage
+The current state of the library is in very active development.
+Expect breaking changes.
+### Pixel level drawing
+[This example (rainbow.py)](https://johnedchristensen.github.io/diver/src/?filename=rainbow.py) shows some basic usage.
+It specifies each pixel on the canvas, so you can draw anything you want directly this way.
+It isn't very performant this way, so the resolution needs to be pretty low to run smoothly.

+### 2D Canvas API

+[This example (squares.py)](https://johnedchristensen.github.io/diver/src/?filename=squares.py) draws to canvas using the javascript canvas API.
+This is much more performant, and can run at higher resolutions/framerates.
+To use this mode you'll need to know (or learn) how to use the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

+### Best of both worlds (for me)

+A more user friendly API is planned that will have better documentation integration to make it easier to find what functions are available straight from the editor.

 ## Limitations

 While many popular python packages run great in the browser, not all packages can.
 See https://pyodide.org/en/stable/usage/packages-in-pyodide.html for a list of packages that will work out of the box.

 ## Development